 In this page: FDI in Figures | What to consider if you invest in the Philippines | Protection of Foreign Investment | Procedures Relative to Foreign Investment | Office Real Estate and Land Ownership | Investment Aid | Investment Opportunities | Sectors Where Investment Opportunities Are Fewer | Finding Assistance For Further Information

 Despite growing FDI inflow levels, the Philippines continues to lag behind regional peers, in part because the Filipino constitution limits foreign investment, and also due to the threat of terrorism in some parts of the country.
 This can be partially explained by the fact that the country is evolving into a service society with low capital strength, which means that it needs only minimal equipment.
 In addition, the government favours subcontracting agreements between foreign companies and local enterprises rather than FDI in the strict sense of the term.
 Lastly, factors such as corruption, instability, inadequate infrastructure, high power costs, lack of juridical security, tax regulations and foreign ownership restrictions discourage investment.
-Nonetheless, the country offers many comparative advantages, including an English-speaking and well-skilled workforce, a strong cultural proximity to the U.S., exposure to an emerging market, and a geographical location in a dynamic region.
+Nonetheless, the country offers many comparative advantages, including an English-speaking and well-skilled workforce, exposure to an emerging market, and a geographical location in a dynamic region.
 Furthermore, the Philippines has been substantially improving its business climate in recent years.
 The country now permits international investors to establish and wholly own small and medium-sized enterprises, with full equity ownership also granted in sectors where foreign investment was already permissible.
 Previously, foreign investors were restricted to investing in small businesses only if they employed a minimum of 50 Filipino workers.
-The Philippines ranks 56th among the 132 economies on the Global Innovation Index 2023 and 88th out of 184 countries on the 2023 Index of Economic Freedom.
+The Philippines’ Strategic Investment Priority Plan (SIPP) outlines investment activities eligible for incentives from the Board of Investments (BOI).
+Fiscal incentives include income tax holidays, enhanced tax deductions, and a 5% corporate tax rate, while non-fiscal incentives cover employment of foreign nationals, simplified customs procedures, duty exemptions on imported capital equipment and spare parts, consigned equipment imports, and bonded manufacturing warehouses.
+Foreign-owned companies must meet a stricter export performance criterion (70% of production) compared to Filipino-owned firms (50%) to qualify for SIPP incentives.
+The Philippines ranks 53rd among the 133 economies on the Global Innovation Index 2024 and 88th out of 184 countries on the latest Index of Economic Freedom.

 Foreign Direct Investment | 2020 | 2021 | 2022 |